-Sometimes the cause of miscarriage is unclear, and miscarriages can happen for many reasons.
-Most miscarriages are not affected by the woman herself, and most miscarriages are one-off events.
+In some cases, the cause of miscarriage is unclear, and miscarriages can occur for many reasons.
+Most miscarriages are not affected by the woman herself, and the majority are one-off events.
 Having a miscarriage does not necessarily mean you will not be able to have a successful pregnancy in the future.

-Miscarriages which occur in the first trimester (i.e the first 3 months of the pregnancy) can be caused by abnormal chromosomes, which mean the baby does not develop properly.
+Miscarriages which occur in the first trimester (the first three months of the pregnancy) can be caused by abnormal chromosomes, which simply means that the baby does not develop properly.
 There may also be a problem with the development of the placenta, which can also lead to miscarriage.

 After the first trimester, a miscarriage may occur because of health issues in the mother, or because of an infection which causes the waters to break.
 Food poisoning and certain medications can also increase the risk of miscarriage.